mcguiremw/nontech_sec/index.md

-# INFO-SEC FOR THE REST OF US
+# INFORMATION SECURITY FOR THE REST OF US

 We have been forced into a world where we have no choice but to use computers and the internet for almost every aspect of our lives.
 Unfortunately the people who are _smart_ enough to make this all